-Medicinal Care
+Medicinal care

-You are entitled to medicinal care, such as medicines and dietary preparations.
-Medicinal care (pharmaceutical care) consists of the dispensing (by the chemist) of:
+You are entitled to medicinal care.
+Medicinal care (pharmaceutical care) consists of the dispensing (by the chemist) of the medicines and dietary preparations listed below.
+Medicinal care also includes the advice and support which dispensing chemists generally provide for the medication assessment and responsible use of prescribed medicines.